leyfall/coding_journey/DAYS.md

 - svg element is the container for the whole drawing
 - circle element is used to make the face and the eyes
 - path element is used to draw the smile.
+- CSS, or cascading stylesheets, is used to add styles to a web page